Community Outreach & Education

 Cultural Responsiveness in Serving Survivors of Domestic Violence and Sexual Assault Online Training

-With funding from Cal-OES and through its MYLAR (Multi-Year Language Access and Resources) Project, My Sister’s House helped develop an on-line webinar on cultural responsiveness for agencies who provide services to victims of domestic violence, sexual assault, and human trafficking.
-The webinar defines cultural responsiveness, discusses why it is important, and provides practices that can be implemented to improve culturally responsive care.
-The webinar is a great resource for organizational leadership and staff alike to improve their cultural responsiveness when providing services to the diverse population of survivors.
+With funding from Cal-OES and through its MYLAR (Multi-Year Language Access and Resources) Project, My Sister’s House helped develop aweb-based training on cultural responsiveness for agencies who provide services to victims of domestic violence, sexual assault, and human trafficking.
+The web-based training defines cultural responsiveness, discusses why it is important and provides practices that can be implemented to improve culturally responsive care.
+The web-based training is a great resource for organizational leadership and staff alike to improve their cultural responsiveness when providing services to the diverse population of survivors.